zhengyueling1993/QuasiPeriod/README.md

 # QuasiPeriod
-The code for generate the QuasiPeriod of Crystal
+The code for design the quasiperiod that could generate two bandgaps

+Using C++